libaiw/blogger/_posts/2015-02-20-Black-Scholes-Merton.md

 Notice that that equation \eqref{eq:1} is a partial differential equation.
 The solution of this equation gives us the Black-Scholes formula.

-\section{Black-Scholes formula for European option price}
+## Black-Scholes formula for European option price
 The Black-Scholes formula allows us the calculate the price of European call and put options.
 \begin{equation}
 	\mathrm C(\mathrm S,\mathrm t)= \mathrm N(\mathrm d_1)\mathrm S - \mathrm N(\mathrm d_2) \mathrm K \mathrm e^{-rt}